linuxstudio/composer-lab/README.md

 ```
 composer network upgrade -c PeerAdmin@hlfv1 -n voting -V <version_number>
 ```
-where `<version_number>` should match the version number listed in the output of the `composer network install` command.
-It also matches the version number in the `package.json` file.
+where `<version_number>` should match the version number listed in the output of the `composer network install` command and the version number in the `package.json` file.

 ### Additional requirements to the voting prototype
 The voting business network has further room for improvement :smile:.